wbstack/docs/tech/index.md

 # Overview

-WBStack is designed to run on Kubernetes with as little dependency on external services as possible
+WBStack is designed to run on Kubernetes with as little dependency on external services as possible.

 The Kubernetes cluster for wbstack.com currently runs on Google Kubernetes Engine.

 You can read about this decision [here](/docs/tech/decisions/0000-gce-vs-other-k8s-cluster).

-The only current deployment of this stack is wbstack.com
+The only current deployment of this stack is [wbstack.com](https://wbstack.com), but Wikimedia Deutschland is currently in the process of setting up wikibase.cloud.

 ![](./../diagrams/2021-tech-overview-gce-k8s.drawio.svg)